vicr123/entertaining-server/documents/communityguidelines.md

 - Remember the human.
 - Keep content suitable for a general audience.
     - This includes usernames and any publicly visible metadata such as titles.
     - This also includes public chat channels (if supported by the game you're using).
-Private chat channels may include expletives, but please stay on the correct side of the law.
+Private chat channels may include expletives, but please don't do anything illegal.
 - Don't disrupt the service.
 - Don't exploit bugs to your advantage.